Meal Planning for Beginners: 21 Tips to Get You Started

 So you’ve stashed some leftovers for later.
 Great ... but it doesn’t stop there.
 Part of relying on your freezer for meals is having items organized and labeled.
 That stew you put in the zip-top bag without labeling because you’ll “remember what it is”?
-Spoiler alert: You won’t remember.
-Label the bag before you put leftovers into it.
+Spoiler alert: You won’t.
+Label the bag before you add leftovers.
 It’ll be easier to write on (you won’t be trying to scribble on top of cubes of beef and lumps of potatoes) and you won’t be able to get away with putting the bag in the freezer sans label.

 8. Keep a stocked pantry

-Cans of beans, blocks of tofu, boxes of pasta ... these are ways of making sure that you're never too far away from good food.
-Spices are another great way to make a flavorful meal when you don't have much fresh food in the house (see our fan-favorite Cajun Chicken recipe below).
+Cans of beans, blocks of tofu, boxes of pasta, a bag of frozen chicken breasts ... these are ways of making sure that you're never too far away from good food.
+Spices are another great way to make a flavorful meal when you don't have much fresh food in the house (see our fan-favorite Cajun chicken recipe below).

 Remember, part of having a stocked pantry means keeping it stocked.
-Don’t let yourself get caught empty-handed next time you reach for the olive oil.
-If you do run out of something, make sure it goes on your list for the next grocery shopping trip.
+If you run out of something, make sure it goes on your list for the next grocery shopping trip.
 Note that a well-stocked pantry may not happen overnight — that's OK.
-Sometimes it’s a question of buying a few things a week (check the store’s sales circular!) that can live in your pantry and swoop in to save a future mealtime.
+Sometimes it’s a question of buying a few things a week that can live in your pantry and swoop in to save a future mealtime.

 9. Don’t be afraid to plan cold meals, too

 A hot meal is not the only kind of satisfying and healthy food.
-A sandwich on whole-grain bread with carrots and hummus is a complete meal.
-Ditto for some sliced carrots, celery, and cucumber served with a dip or cottage cheese and a hard-boiled egg.
+A sandwich on whole-grain bread with carrot sticks is a complete meal.
+So is a main-dish salad.
+Ditto for some sliced vegetables served with a dip, or cottage cheese and a hard-boiled egg.